-The Precious director’s The United States vs. Billie Holiday is expected to be released in 2021 by Paramount Pictures who released Lady Sings the Blues starring Diana Ross in 1972.
+The Precious director’s The United States vs. Billie Holiday was released in 2021 by Paramount Pictures on Hulu.
+Daniels was influenced by Lady Sings the Blues (1972) starring Diana Ross.
 Written by Pulitzer Prize winner Suzan-Lori Parks, it stars Grammy nominee Andra Day as the jazz great.
 While Lady Day was beloved by fans in the U.S and overseas, the Federal Bureau of Narcotics, was determined to silence her.
-Holiday was ordered stop singing her anti-lynching song, “Strange Fruit,” which served as a call to action for the Civil Rights Movement.
+Holiday was ordered to stop singing her anti-lynching song, “Strange Fruit,” which served as a call to action for the Civil Rights Movement.
 The singer refused to oblige the authorities and a sting operation was set up.

 Director Daniels said: “With the world’s eyes forced to look at the centuries-old oppression of Black people, I hope The United States Vs. Billie Holiday will add to this important conversation by shining a light on systemic racism and social injustice.
 I also feel that in this time of great reckoning it is essential we celebrate the life and artistry of an unsung Civil Rights warrior, Billie Holiday.”